leonaponce/Jung-Tribute-Page/README.md

 -#7: I should see an a element with a corresponding id="tribute-link", which links to an outside site that contains additional information about the subject of the tribute page.
 HINT: You must give your element an attribute of target and set it to _blank in order for your link to open in a new tab (i.e. target="_blank"). <br><br>
 -#8: The img element should responsively resize, relative to the width of its parent element, without exceeding its original size. <br><br>
 -#9: The img element should be centered within its parent element. <br><br>

+ I am also unsure about overall quality of code and redundancies.
+Thank you for helping me clean up my code!